emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 ## Alternatives

-The impact of not doing this prevents further changes in Ember Data.
+- The impact of not doing this prevents further changes in Ember Data.
+- We could just return a promise instead of wrapper around the promise.
+- Return a promise but also exposing a template/js helper in a new package that wraps any promise exposing these flags providing broader utility without imposing this promise-state management on ember-data itself.

 ## Unresolved questions